cisco/mindmeld/docs/source/blueprints/home_assistant.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The queries in the home assistant do not have complex relationships between entities.
 For example, for the annotated query ``is the {back|location} door closed or open``, there is no entity that describes the ``location`` entity.
 As queries become more complex, for example, ``is the {green|color} {back|location} door closed or open``, we would need to relate the ``color`` entity with the ``location`` entity.
 When this happens, we call these two related entities ``entity groups``.
 Since we do not have entity groups in the home assistant application, we therefore do not need a parser configuration, which is a component that helps group entities together.
 As the applications evolves, such entity relationships will form.
-Please refer to :doc:`Entity Groups <../userguide/language_parsing.html?highlight=entity%20groups>` and :doc:`Language Parser <../userguide/parser>` to read more about entity groups and parser configurations.
+Please refer to :doc:`Language Parser <../userguide/parser>` to read more about entity groups and parser configurations.

 9. Using the Question Answerer